whiteeagle44/computer-service/README.md

 ### 4.3.1 First Normal Form - 1NF

 To normalize a database model to First Normal Form it is neccesary to make all attributes of relations atomic - irresolvable.
-In our logical model in relation
+Moreover, in any relation we can not have a repetitive groups.
+In our logical model in relation Offices we have segmented attribute Address consisting of City, Street, Flat_no and Postal code.
+We create a new relation called Addresses with before mentioned attributes.
+This redundancy occured also in such relations: Employees and Clients, so we removed attribute address from those three relations and we added relationships with new relation Addresses to all these relations.

+### 4.3.2 Second Normal Form - 2NF

+To have a model in Second Normal Form we have to have our model already in 1NF as well as

+### 4.3.3 Third Normal Form - 3NF

 ## 4.4 Logical model - ER schema